Manomet Conservation Sciences’ Annual Bird-A-Thon!

 By joining Bird-A-Thon, you’re not only celebrating the beauty and wonder of birds—you’re helping ensure that this critical work continues for generations to come.

-Join us at Manomet’s headquarters in Plymouth, MA on Saturday, September 27th from 7AM–12PM for a day of family fun and conservation impact.
+Be on the lookout this fall for our next annual Bird-A-Thon at Manomet’s headquarters in Plymouth, MA for a day of family fun and conservation impact.

-This workshop, led by local wildlife photographer and birder Ken Grille of Ken Grille Photography, will focus on capturing birds in flight while also covering techniques for photographing birds when they are perched or moving about.
-Ken will begin with a review of basic photography concepts and settings, then show how to apply them specifically to bird and wildlife photography.
-He’ll share some of his favorite images, discuss the settings used to capture them, and offer guidance on the best lenses and equipment for the field.
-Following the classroom session, participants will head out on a short bird walk—either to the bluff, the blind, or both if time allows—where concepts can be put into practice with real-time tips and feedback.
-Photographers of all experience levels are welcome.
-Registration is required. $15 Donation to attend.
-All proceeds from this workshop go directly to Manomet’s Banding Lab, providing the critical support that keeps our lab thriving!
+This workshop, led by local wildlife photographer and birder Ken Grille of Ken Grille Photography, focused on capturing birds in flight while also covering techniques for photographing birds when they are perched or moving about.
+Ken began with a review of basic photography concepts and settings, then showed how to apply them specifically to bird and wildlife photography.
+All proceeds from the workshop support the Manomet Banding Lab, providing the critical support that keeps our lab thriving!

-Start your day with a special sunrise bird walk as we kick off Bird-A-Thon 2025!
-This guided walk will be led by Lisa Schibley, Manomet’s North American Coordinator for the International Shorebird Survey, during the peak of fall migration.
-Explore Manomet’s beautiful property all while birding along the way!
-Registration is required.
+A guided walk led by Lisa Schibley, Manomet’s North American Coordinator for the International Shorebird Survey, during the peak of fall migration.

-Join us at Bird-A-Thon on September 27th for our exciting Community Raffle supporting Manomet’s Banding Lab!
-Every ticket helps fuel critical bird conservation work, and every entry is a chance to win incredible prizes.
-From a Boston Harbor Boat Brunch Cruise to family museum memberships, local gift cards, and unforgettable experiences, there’s something for everyone.
+From a Boston Harbor Boat Brunch Cruise to family museum memberships, local gift cards, and unforgettable experiences, there was something for everyone.
 Prizes generously donated by community partners include (but aren’t limited to): Buttonwood Park Zoo, Plimoth Patuxet, Rose & Vicki’s, Lodelicious, Nova Trampoline Park, Starland Sports, Wild Birds Unlimited, Old Sturbridge Village, Rose Kennedy Greenway Conservancy, Boston Harbor City Cruises…and many more!
-Raffle tickets will be available by donation at Bird-A-Thon 2025.
 A huge thank you to our amazing local businesses for making this possible!

 Native (and bird-friendly) Plant Sale with Blue Stem Natives

-Blue Stem Natives is bringing a special on-site plant sale featuring beautiful, bird-friendly native plants.
-It’s the perfect chance to grow your garden, support local wildlife, and take home plants that birds and pollinators will love!
+Blue Stem Natives provided a special on-site plant sale featuring beautiful, bird-friendly native plants.

 Eco-Friendly Crafting